-In the event of a defendant's violation of the conditions of community control:
+In the event of a defendant's violation of the condition of community control:

-- (A) Upon receipt of information of a defendant having violated his/her Court ordered community control, an officer of the Adult Probation Department shall immediately investigate to determine if there is probable cause to believe the defendant has violated a condition of that community control.
-If the officer believes there is probable cause, through the authorities granted in Section 2951.08 of the Ohio Revised Code, the officer shall apply for issuance of a warrant for the defendant's arrest forthwith. - (B) Upon such determination, the officer shall, without delay, complete a Complaint form, therein stating the basis for probable cause including a summary of the factual bases supporting probable cause.
-The completed form shall be presented to a deputy clerk of the Clerk of Courts, who shall cause the officer to swear that the information presented in the Complaint is true to the best of the officer's knowledge.
-The officer shall then sign the Complaint, the signature being subscribed by the deputy clerk. - (C) Pursuant to the information presented in the Complaint, the officer shall complete a Warrant form.
-The officer shall present the Warrant to a deputy clerk of the Clerk of Courts (but not the clerk who subscribed the Complaint) accompanied by the completed Complaint.
-The deputy clerk shall review the information listed in the Complaint and, acting as a neutral hearing officer, render a decision as to whether the information is sufficient to find probable cause to believe that the defendant listed in the Complaint has violated the conditions of his/her community control.
-Upon an affirmative decision on probable cause, the deputy clerk shall sign the warrant. - (D) As provided for in Section 2951.07 of the Ohio Revised Code, as of the date shown on the face of the warrant, the term of community control shall cease to run until further order of the Court.
+- (A) Upon the receipt of information of a defendant having violated his/her Court ordered Community eControl, an officer of the Adult Probation Department shall immediately investigate to determine if there is probable cause to believe the defendant has violated a condition of that eCommunity eControl.
+If the officer believes there is probable cause, through the authorities granted in Section 2951.08 of the Ohio Revised Code, the officer shall apply for issuance of a warrant for the defendant's arrest forthwith. - (B) Upon such determination, the officer shall, without delay, complete a Complaint, Warrant and Probable Cause form, therein stating the basis for probable cause including a summary of the factual bases supporting probable cause.
+The completed forms shall be presented to a Probation Department Supervisor for review, approval and signature.
+Subsequent to gaining supervisory approval of the Probation Violation/Warrant/Probable Cause, the officer will present the documents to a deputy clerk of the Clerk of Courts notary, who shall cause the officer to swear that the information presented in the Complaint is true to the best of the officer's knowledge.
+The officer shall then sign the Complaint, the signature being subscribed by the deputy clerk notary. - (C) Pursuant to the information presented in the Complaint, the officer shall complete a Warrant for.
+The officer shall present the Complaint, Warrant and Probable Cause packet to a deputy clerk of the Clerk of Courts (but not the clerk who subscribed the Complaint) accompanied by the completed Complaint Common Pleas Judge for review and signature.
+The deputy clerk shall review the information listed in the Complaint and, acting as a neutral hearing officer, render a decision as to whether the information is sufficient to find probably cause to believe that the defendant listed in the Complaint has violated the conditions of his/her community control.
+Upon an affirmative decision on probable cause, the deputy clerk shall sign the warrant.
+Pursuant to gaining Judicial approval and signature, the officer will deliver the Complaint/Warrant/Probable Cause to the Clerk of Courts for processing.
+The probable cause form is entered into the Court Management System (CMS) database.
+The original copy of the Complaint and the Warrant is retained by the Clerk of Courts for entry onto the Court's journal.
+A certified copy of the official Warrant and receipt is given to the officer. - (C)(D) The certified copy of the Warrant and receipt shall be taken forthwith by the probation officer to the Central Warrant Processing Unit of the Hamilton County Sheriff.
+The employee of the Central Warrant Processing Unit receiving the warrant shall sign a receipt acknowledging arrival of the warrant.
+The receipt document shall be placed in the defendant's file maintained by the Adult Probation Department.
+The pick-up radius for the warrant shall be nationwide unless the Court orders a smaller pick-up radius.
+The Central Warrants Processing Unit shall enter the warrant into the Hamilton County Regional Crime Information Center (R.C.I.C.) database, and all other databases required.
+Upon completing its registry of the warrant, the Central Warrants Processing Unit shall forward a copy to the Fugitive and Warrant Unit of the Hamilton County Sheriff. - (D)(E) As provided for in Section 2951.07 of the Ohio Revised Code, as od the date shown on the face of the warrant, the term of community control shall cease to run until further order of the Court.